huaminghuangtw/Dear-Today-Me/My-True-North.md

 Always give your best, even when no one is watching.
 It's not just about shining.
 It's about fueling your energy and boosting your confidence.
 [At the end of the day, you can lay down and rest easy knowing you have made the best of which you're capable and gave it your all.](https://www.goodreads.com/quotes/445606-being-the-richest-man-in-the-cemetery-doesn-t-matter-to)

 [Doing the best at this moment puts you in the best place for the next moment.](https://www.goodreads.com/quotes/62132-doing-the-best-at-this-moment-puts-you-in-the) Be obsessed with being the best in the world at whatever you do professionally.
 [Go all-in on your obsession.
 It’s what you were born to do.](https://timdenning.com/all-in-on-obsession/) Never do half-reps.
 Wherever you go, go with all your heart.
-Otherwise, you’ll always have to wonder what would have happened if you emptied your tank and gave it absolutely everything.
+Otherwise, you'll always have to wonder what would have happened if you emptied your tank and gave it absolutely everything.
 Hold yourself responsible for a higher standard than anybody expects of you.

 [Try to be legendary in your own way.](https://www.youtube.com/watch?v=Ju5kyQJyGBY) Few people get remembered hundreds of years after they die.
 Live a life worth remembering.
 [You have nothing to lose.](https://www.youtube.com/watch?v=EBtX9vh9KI4) You only lose what you cling to.